-CO2: Make use of forecasts in the manufacturing and service sectors using selected quantitative and qualitative techniques.

-CO3: Understand the principles and techniques of inventory management.

-CO4: Choose routing procedure and able to prepare bill of material.

-CO5: Understand the importance and function of scheduling and make use of Gantt chart to solve scheduling problems.

-CO6: Identify dispatching procedure and make use of computer in production planning and control.
+- CO2: Make use of forecasts in the manufacturing and service sectors using selected quantitative and qualitative techniques. - CO3: Analyze the principles and techniques of inventory management. - CO4: Analyze the routing procedure and able to prepare bill of material. - CO5: Importance of scheduling and make use of Gantt chart to solve scheduling problems. - CO6: Identify dispatching procedure and make use of computer in production planning and control.